 (Métro 1 et 7 – Station Palais Royal – Musée du Louvre)

 The Carrousel du Louvre is located beneath the Jardin du Carrousel, right next to the Comédie-Française and the Orsay and Louvre museums.

 Not only is it a shopping district, but there is also a food court and a cultural area.

-As for the food court, many options are viable such as McDonald’s and Starbucks if you want fast-food; and Meltem, Mira, Salam, Soï and Tazio (respectively mediterranean, Spanish, Moroccan, asiatic, and Italian cuisines).
+As for the food court, many options are viable such as McDonald’s and Starbucks if you want fast food; and Meltem, Mira, Salam, Soï and Tazio (respectively Mediterranean, Spanish, Moroccan, asian, and Italian cuisines).

 Art is also a major aspect of the Carrousel.
 Not only is it attached to the Louvre museum but many expositions take place in its convention center; there’s even an archeological area showing off Paris’ walls.

 Open from Monday to Sunday from 10am to 8pm.

 Our input: This shopping center is practically a beautiful subterranean town which holds many luxury and modern shops.
 (Cheap) replicas of the Louvre’s famous pieces are for sale; the food is adapted to everyone since all kinds of cuisines are available.
 Its greatest strengths should be its convention center and the direct access to the Louvre.
 Its greatest fault, on the other hand, would most likely be the crowd, which is mainly due to its proximity to the Louvre museum.

 6- Forum des Halles €€